March 23, 2018

 With the introduction of workplace pensions, pension benefits are fast becoming one of the most valuable assets that will need to be taken into account when going through the divorce process and resolving the finances.
-Even if you have not contributed to a pension during your relationship, this does not disqualify you from making a claim against your spouse’s pension.
+Even if you or your spouse have not contributed to a pension during your relationship, this does not mean that a claim cannot be made against that pension.

 Although some struggle to understand fully the complexity of the pension system, the pension freedoms introduced in 2015 mean that it is even more important to ensure that pension benefits are not overlooked.